DeanAyalon/fms-docker/readme.md

 If the version folder does not exist, it can be duplicated from one of the other version folders - But dockerfile may need to be modified to update dependencies.

 ## Installation (prep)
-- Compose: `docker compose up -d fms-prep`
+- Compose: `docker compose up -d prep`
 - [install script](./prep/install.sh) - Executes the filemaker server installation within the container
 - (Optional) Add SSL certificate - Can also be done after running the finalized image
 - [image script](./prep/image.sh) (docker commit)
+> Since the final image is created via docker commit, the /install volume will be defined in the image, and always mounted

 ## Certificates
 > TODO: Check about automatic installation with .env LICENSE